KarrieK/CIJ_CommandLine/README.md

 #Introduction to the command line#

-You have read in files, wrangled data and plotted some graphs in Rstudio but now we're going to teach you how you can leave the Rstudio environment and learn a bit about how you can harness the mighty power of the command line.
+You have read in files, wrangled data and plotted some graphs in Rstudio but now we're going to teach you how you can leave the Rstudio environment and harness the mighty power of the command line.

 ##Why the command line?##
 * manage files and folders
+* sanity check your data
 * fast and powerful
 * automate tasks
 * version control - push scripts to your github
 * changes the way you think about computing
-* sanity check your data

 ##What is the command line?##

 The command line is an interface or interpreter that allows us to instruct the computer by typing commands directly to a computer's operating system.
 It allows us to navigate folders, called directories in the filesystem and perform tasks without using the mouse.

 If you run OSx or a Linux based operating system then you are in luck, the command line is going to be your best friend.
 The bad news is that if you run Microsoft Windows your life is going to be a lot tougher.
-Windows is hostile to developers and not a comfortable environment to code in.

-##How do we access the command line?##

-We interact with the command line from a terminal in Linux or OSX or if you are running a windows machine we're going to use a virtual terminal that we'll run from the browser.
-First create an account on Python Anywhere.

 ##What do you need?##

 * OS X - If you're running OS X then you need to install iterm from the apple store
 * Linux - No need to do anything, terminals are built into the operating system.
-* Windows - You're in a spot of bother, Windows is developer hostile and it's probably best if you just follow along in class
+* Windows - Windows is a tough environment to use unix commands in.
+You need Cygwin ('https://www.cygwin.com/cygwin-ug-net/cygwin-ug-net.html') or Powershell ('https://msdn.microsoft.com/en-us/powershell/mt173057.aspx') to be able to interact with it.

 ##Getting started##